What requirements must herbs and spices meet to be allowed on the European market?

 Smoke contains polycyclic aromatic hydrocarbons (PAH), most notably benzo(a)pyrene.
 PAH can increase the risk of cancer.
 Because of this, the EU has set PAH limits for spices and herbs (except cardamon and smoked Capsicum spp): 10μg/kg for benzo(a)pyrene and 50μg/kg for the sum of all PAHs.

 High PAH levels can be the result of high heat, using fossil fuels and/or a long smoking process.
 Although excessive levels of PAHs in spices and herbs are uncommon, heating and smoking do pose a risk.
 Crushed spices absorb more smoke than whole spices.
-The number of issues reported in the RASFF was relatively stable, with 5-6 cases about high PAH levels each year between 2022 and 2024.
+The number of issues reported in the RASFF was highest in 2023 but has gone down since then (from 7 issues in 2023 to 3 in 2025).
 These cases involved a wide range of spices and herbs, including ginger, paprika, black pepper, turmeric, bay leaves, chillies, garlic and cinnamon.

 Metal contaminants

-The number of issues was relatively stable, with 3-5 cases reported each year.
-Excessive lead was found several times in Vietnamese cinnamon, and lead was also found in batches of turmeric, cinnamon, cardamom, chillies and cloves from Vietnam, Indonesia, Madagascar and Uganda.
+The number of lead issues was relatively stable until 2024, with 3–5 cases reported every year.
+But 2025 showed a sharp increase.
+16 issues were reported in RASFF following reports on a variety of products and origins.
+Too much lead was found several times in Vietnamese cinnamon, and in batches of turmeric, cinnamon, cardamom, chillies, cloves, garlic, miscellaneous herbs, mixes and ginger from China, India, Indonesia, Madagascar and Uganda.

 Tips:

-• Only use ISO/IEC 17025-accredited laboratories for the control of contaminants in herbs and spices.
+- Only use ISO/IEC 17025-accredited laboratories for the control of contaminants in herbs and spices.
 The presence of aflatoxins must be tested according to the EU regulation on methods of sampling and analysis for the official control of the levels of mycotoxins in foodstuffs.
+For spices with a relatively large particle size, such as nutmeg, regulation 519/2014 is in place.

 Labelling and packaging

 The labelling of herbs and spices requires careful attention.
-The 2024 RASFF overview contains 7 labelling issues (down from 11 in 2023), most of which related to allergens.
+The 2025 RASFF overview contains 17 labelling issues (11 and 7 in 2023 and 2024, respectively).
+Most of these related to allergens.
 In a few cases, the allergen declaration was missing, but most concerned an undeclared allergen (celery, mustard, sesame).

 Food imported into the EU must meet the legislation on food labelling.
 Bulk packaging labels must contain: